dadambro/project-2C/README.md

 ## Purpose

 The purpose of this repo is to host the files necessary to complete Project 2.
-These include this very `README.md` file, along with the
+These include this very `README.md` file (and the `README.Rmd` file, which was knit to create said file), along with the
 following:

 - `project2.Rmd`, which serves as the backbone for all of the analyses,